prominenceai/deepstream-services-library/docs/overview.md

 Tracker components are optional and a Pipeline can have at most one.
 See the [Tracker API](/docs/api-tracker.md) reference section for more information.

-## Object Detection Event (ODE) Handler
+## Object Detection Event Handler
-The ODE Handler manages an ordered collection of **ODE Triggers**, each with an ordered collection of **ODE Actions**.
+The Object Detection Event (ODE) Handler manages an ordered collection of **Triggers**, each with an ordered collection of **Actions** and an optional collection of **Areas**.
 Triggers use settable criteria to process the Frame and Object metadata, produced by the Primary and Secondary GIE's, looking for specific detection events.
+When the criteria for the Trigger is met, the Trigger invokes all of the Actions in its ordered collection.
+Each unique Area and Action created can be added to multiple Triggers.

 The Handler is added to the Pipeline before the On-Screen-Display (OSD) component allowing Actions to update the metadata for display.

 There are currently eight types of triggers supported:
 * **Absence** - triggers on the absence of objects within a frame.
 Once per-frame at most.